Meet Our Team

 Throughout my life I've always had a special place in my heart for inclusion.
 Even in high school I was involved in a program that paired students together from regular education and special education, that allowed us to spend part of our days together to help both with facilitating friendships along with helping navigate the day to day challenges of being a student with special needs.
 I've always enjoyed working with children, and sought opportunities to develop my skills relating and engaging them by babysitting and being a camp counselor for more than 10 years.

-I graduated from Quinnipiac University with a Masters Degree in Occupational Therapy.
-I have been working with individuals with special needs for over 19 years, 11 of them as an OT.
-During my career I have worked in a variety of settings including both public and private school as well as in pediatric outpatient clinics.
-I have also dedicated time to educating occupational therapy students as part of their fieldwork experience for many years for colleges and universities across New England.
-I specialize in supporting individuals with sensory processing difficulties and I am passionate about working to help others live happy, independent and fulfilling lives.
+I graduated from Quinnipiac University with a Masters Degree in Occupational Therapy in 2009 and immediately began my career as a Pediatric Clinician.
+My passion for working with individuals with special needs began when I was in high school and lead me to where I am today.
+Throughout my tenure, I have worked in a variety of settings including both public and private schools as well as in pediatric outpatient clinics throughout Connecticut.
+In addition to my role as a clinician, I have also enjoyed having the opportunity to educate Occupational Therapy Students as part of their fieldwork experience for many years for Colleges and Universities across New England.
+I specialize in supporting individuals with sensory processing difficulties and I have advanced expertise in the area of feeding and oral motor therapy interventions.
+I am passionate about working with children and their families to help all of my patients live happy, independent and fulfilling lives.

-I first became interested in pursuing a career in occupational therapy when I entered my freshman year at the University of New Hampshire.
+I first became interested in pursuing a career in occupational therapy when I entered my freshman year of undergraduate studies at the University of New Hampshire.
 It was there that I first learned about the profession from a friend.
 I was immediately inspired by the difference that an OT can make in a persons ability to interact with the environment, learn and do the things they love to do!
-My passion for working in pediatrics began during my pediatric fieldwork rotation when I had the privilege of learning and working in a school based setting.
+I received my Masters in Occupational Therapy from Sacred Heart University in 2012.
+My passion for working in pediatrics began during my first pediatric fieldwork rotation when I had the privilege of learning and working in a school based setting and later when I completed a 12 week placement under Kristi's supervision in a sensory clinic environment.
+I began my career in pediatrics and have worked in various sensory clinics in Lower Fairfield County.
+I expanded my expertise when I was given the opportunity to be the Clincal Director at a Skilled Nursing Facility in Stamford.
+It was there that I honed my skills in the areas of administrative and leadership duties but my passion for working with children brought me back to pediatrics and to OT-Kids.
 One of the greatest rewards of being a pediatric Occupational Therapist is the ability to help children engage in their occupations through activities that just seem like play!

-I am honored to be part of the OT-Kids team and having the opportunity to expand my knowledge through collaboration with the team of fantastic OT's, PT's, SLP's and the children we support!
+I am honored to be part of the OT-Kids team and having the opportunity to expand my knowledge through collaboration with the team of fantastic OT's and PT's and the children we support!

 I began my journey in health, wellness and pediatrics in 2002 as a certified personal trainer with The National Academy of Sports Medicine.
 During the year 2007 I began teaching children, starting as early as 4-months up to 12-years old.
 I worked building not only their gross and fine motor skills, but their social-emotional and play-skills.
 I used creative gymnastic activities in an educational environment to help foster self-confidence through play.
 I understand the connection between the body and the brain.
 By providing fun and engaging movement activities, I help children develop a better sense of their body as well as proper emotional, cognitive and social development.